 Foundation Stage Curriculum

 The Foundation Stage includes the Nursery and Reception years of child’s education.
 It is a distinct stage and important both in its own right and in preparing children for later schooling.
-The stage places emphasis on how children learn and engage with their own learning journey through the Characteristics of Effective teaching and learning:
+This stage places emphasis on how children learn and engage with their own learning journey through the Characteristics of Effective teaching and learning:

 - Playing and exploring